-ISO44001 (replaces the BS11000) – the world’s first national standard for Collaborative Business Relationships
+ISO44001 (replaces the BS11000) – the world’s first international standard for Collaborative Business Relationships

 ISO44001 – the world’s first national standard for Collaborative Business Relationships – has been embraced by Network Rail as part of their ‘Alliancing’ philosophy in delivering over £3bn worth of infrastructure projects collaboratively.

 The Rail Alliance is working towards its own ISO44001 accreditation … and, with accredited facilitators within our management team, we are poised to help our members to get started along their journey to achieving accreditation to the ISO44001standard.

 But to get started down your IS)44001 journey – or if only to understand the standard, its 3 phases and 8 stages – come to a Rail Alliance ISO4401 Workshop.
 Attendance is open to all full and affiliate Rail Alliance members at a cost of £250+VAT per delegate.
 Non-members can attend (subject to space being available) at a cost of £500+VAT – this includes 6 months’ ‘free’ membership of the Rail Alliance.
 Alternatively, you could attend the BSI Introduction to BS11000 seminars at £635+VAT (visit the BSI website for more details).

 These workshops introduce the background and benefits to becoming ISO44001 accredited and will also explain the stages and phases required to achieve the standard and outline the ‘next steps’ that a company needs to take on its accreditation journey as well as the costs involved and developmental activity that needs to be considered.